threkk/office-picker/README.md

     and checking the values in the state before calling the actions.
 - **CI/CD pipeline**: Although it is "trivial", I didn't have time to create a CI/CD pipeline to automatically deploy the project on Github.
-However, the deployment using `vercel` builds the project and runs the tests.
+However, the deployment using `vercel` builds the project and runs the tests before making it available.

 ## Project setup